 With APM's Ruby agent, you can monitor applications that reside in the Google App Engine (GAE) flexible environment.
-Adding New Relic to your GAE flex app gives you insight into the health and performance of your app and extends GAE with metrics you can view using Full-Stack Observability options like APM and browser monitoring.
+Adding New Relic to your GAE flex app gives you insight into the health and performance of your app and extends GAE with metrics you can view using solutions like APM and browser monitoring.

 This document explains how to add New Relic to your GAE flex app using either of these methods:

 - Google App Engine's "native mode" installation with a standard GAE runtime

 The custom runtime method includes an example of deploying a Sinatra app.
 If you need specific libraries or headers, New Relic recommends using the custom runtime method.

 When using Google App Engine "native mode" installation, you provide your app code and an

 app.yaml file.
 Google App Engine then deploys to a standard prebuilt Docker image.

 To deploy with native support for Sinatra or Rails:

 - Follow New Relic's standard procedures to install the gem, including your license key.